Toitū te Tiriti!

 The conversation meant to divide the nation, leverage, compact, and isolate a new generation of racists, saw horses ridden from Te Araroa to Oriental Parade.
 A Māori nation was moving, bringing with it every mountain and every forest.
 Thousands gathered, thousands of stories, from thousands of hills and rivers, whakapapa was real.
 It was in the air.
 Kotahitanga was as sure as the wind in the flags and banners.

-And then, on the 19/11/2024, the sledgehammer met its match.
+And then, on the 19th of November 2024, the sledgehammer met its match.

-Luxon’s bumbling embarrassed dismissal of over 50,000 people found little purchase with an energised, activated, and motivated movement.
+Luxon’s bumbling, embarrassed dismissal of over 50,000 people found little purchase with an energised, activated, and motivated movement.
 The Treaty Principles Bill galvanised the masses.
 We said as one it has no place in our democracy, no place in our history, and no place on the streets of Wellington as the nation descended upon parliament with roaring aplomb.
 Tamariki a-horse and kuia with their strollers marched together with the confidence of their tīpuna, and the certainty of their purpose.

 The sun was high as were the spirits of the masses, hiki nuku, hiki rangi ana kia toitū ai te Tiriti, toitū ai te whenua, toitū ai te herenga tangata o te motu whānui.
 The minenga whānui that moved heaven and earth to maintain the integrity of Te Tiriti, the whenua, and the people united to never be defeated.